Frequently Asked Questions

 The application for a QECO evaluation is fully electronic.
 Please note that QECO does not provide documents (e.g., Statements of Evaluation) through Canada Post; instead, you must log on to your QECO account and print your documents to provide to the Board.

-You can access your paystubs through the ESS Portal.
+You can access your paystubs through the Employee Portal.

 Occasional Teachers who are currently in an LTO assignment of greater than 90 calendar days (and those in LTO assignments which reach this threshold) will be invited to enroll in the ETFO benefit plan.
 Save your receipts because you can submit retroactively.